Skip to main content

 What is Root Cover-Up?

-• Powders – Blend well and provide a natural look.
+• Powders – Lightweight and easy to blend for a natural finish.

-• Sticks or Crayons – Great for precise application.
+• Sticks or Crayons – Great for detailed touch-ups around the hairline or part.

 Does Root Cover-Up Damage Hair?